 Can I choose to take the SQE or the LPC?

-You can qualify on the LPC route if you are one of the following:
+Yes, you can still qualify on the LPC route if:

 - You already have a qualifying law degree (QLD) or an exempting law degree (ELD) before 1 September 2021.